dbrody112/cosine_loss_exploration/README.md

 # Cosine Ohem Loss Exploration
-Note: Python under should now work and the Jupyter Notebook is messy but also works.
+Note: Python should now work and the Jupyter Notebook is messy but also works.
 Use any one of these two or both for reference.
-For any version as well you must run the code in folder with the chexpert directory.
+For any version as well you must run the code in a directory containing the chexpert dataset.
 The chexpert dataset requires permission but is completely downloadable here : https://stanfordmlgroup.github.io/competitions/chexpert/

 ![ohem](https://user-images.githubusercontent.com/59486373/104828037-36267b00-5833-11eb-8e63-12c1eba829bd.png)